thoughtbot/trail-map/trails/vim.md

 * Modify your environment via dotfiles.
 * Install plugins.

-You are an advanced vim user when you:
+You are an advanced vim user when you can:

-* Know what every letter on the keyboard does in vim, uppercase and lowercase.
+* Identify vim's use of every letter on the keyboard (uppercase and lowercase).

 Ongoing reference
 -----------------